Guest Post – About the Author:

 This theatre is very different from others in the world.
 Built in 1921, Theatre Tuschinski has a stunning, ornate interior complete with lush, velvet chairs.
 Seeing a film here is a movie-watching experience that goes beyond the film and transports you in time to an era when theatres were used for more than just movies.

-Theatre Tuschinski is an excellent activity for when the weather is lousy in Amsterdam, which is quite often.
+Theatre Tuschinski is an excellent activity for when the weather is lousy (which is quite often) or during the winter in Amsterdam.
 Heading here offers a welcome escape from the bad weather and provides you with a unique viewing experience you will not find elsewhere.

 Do you have a favorite thing to do in Amsterdam that’s off the tourist track?
 Let us know in the comments below.